-This guide will explain what wage garnishment is, how it works, and what you should do if you receive a notice of wage garnishment from the IRS.
+This guide will explain what a wage garnishment is, how it works, how to stop it, and what you should do if you receive a notice of garnishment from the IRS.

 Wage garnishment is a process of withholding earnings from an individual to repay a debt.
-In the case of IRS wage garnishments, the debt in question is in unpaid taxes.
-In other words, the IRS files a wage garnishment to collect money from taxpayers who failed to pay owed taxes.
-It does so by by requiring their employers to withhold a portion of the taxpayers wages, and send those withheld wages directly to the IRS.
+In the case of wage garnishments, the debt in question is in unpaid taxes.
+In other words, the IRS files a wage garnishment to collect money from taxpayers who failed to pay owed taxes, and the IRS will send written notice to the taxpayer.
+They will require the taxpayer’s employer to withhold a portion of the taxpayer’s wages and send that withheld money directly to the IRS.
+They can even garnish other types of income, such as 1099 wages.

-If you receive a notice of wage garnishment, your wages will be withheld until:
+If you receive a notice of wage garnishment, the IRS may say something like, “Contact us to establish a payment plan to pay down your tax debt.”
+Otherwise, part of your paycheck will be withheld until:

 - You make other payment arrangements to handle your tax debt.